kayfay/allen.tools/README.md

 I'd be happy to talk to you, coffee:coffee: or tea:tea:, so send me an email at [Mr@Allen.Tools](mailto:mr@allen.tools?cc=allenchristophertools@gmail.com&subject=Can%20I%20Drop%20You%20A%20Line&body=Just-wanted-to-snag-your-number%20Just%20Hit%20Send) to write a letter or snag my number off of my signature.
 If you're looking for my code repos, they currently are at [github.com/kayfay](http://www.github.com/kayfay).
 I don't operate as a business anymore, and this website is more or less a personal site, but if you want to click-to-call from the bottom of my profile or even direct chat with me connect with me on [linkedin.com/in/allentools](http://www.linkedin.com/in/allentools).

-I have this fun notebook I'm working on right now, I think it's about time to start up blogging again but here's a preview. [science.allen.tools](http://science.allen.tools)

 About Me

 I am a data scientist :bar_chart: and engineer :computer::wrench:, a friend, and a healthy lifestyle enthusiast.